charltonAthletic/anuditverma.github.io/_posts/2017-09-27-Salesforce-Platform-Winter-18.md

 share-img: https://cdn-images-1.medium.com/max/2000/1*CRFFf5yRXs6In83Fu3glxw.png
 ---

+## Salesforce Platform Winter 18 — Release Readiness Summary

 *SalesforceSummaries is a publication that delivers the **key** insights from Salesforce YouTube videos.
-We aim to be the [getAbstract.com](https://www.getabstract.com/en/) of Salesforce tutorial videos.
-These publications will save you time as you keep up to date with the latest technological changes within the Salesforce ecosystem.*

-## Salesforce Platform Winter 18 — Release Readiness Summary

-*SalesforceSummaries is a publication that delivers the **key **insights from Salesforce YouTube videos.
 We aim to be the [getAbstract.com](https://www.getabstract.com/en/) of Salesforce tutorial videos.
 These publications will save you time as you keep up to date with the latest technological changes within the Salesforce ecosystem.*

 **Introduction:**